Zack Tripp

 Zachary Tripp

 Zack Tripp is Co-Head of Weil’s Appeals and Strategic Counseling practice.
-He has extensive experience litigating before the U.S. Supreme Court and other federal and state appellate courts, as well as litigating and advising clients on high-stakes legal issues at the trial level.
-Zack’s work has encompassed a broad range of subjects, including intellectual property, bankruptcy, antitrust, and securities, among other issues.
-Drawing on his earlier career as a software engineer, Zack also co-leads the Firm’s artificial intelligence task force.
+Zack has argued 12 cases before the U.S. Supreme Court, briefed many other Supreme Court cases, filed more than 100 briefs at the certiorari stage, and argued before numerous other federal and state appellate courts.
+In addition to appeals, he has extensive experience litigating and advising clients on high-stakes legal issues at the trial level.
+Zack also co-leads the Firm’s artificial intelligence task force and regularly advises technology companies on cutting-edge business issues, including generative AI and cryptocurrency.

-Zack has argued 12 cases before the U.S. Supreme Court, briefed many other Supreme Court cases, filed more than 100 briefs at the certiorari stage, and presented argument before numerous other federal and state appellate courts.
-He joined Weil from the U.S. Department of Justice, where he served for five years as an Assistant to the U.S. Solicitor General.
+Zack joined Weil from the U.S. Department of Justice, where he served for five years as an Assistant to the U.S. Solicitor General.
 In that role, he represented the United States in litigation in the Supreme Court, and assisted in coordinating the government’s appellate strategy in lower courts nationwide.
 Zack previously served as Special Counsel to the General Counsel of the U.S. Department of Defense and Attorney Adviser at the U.S. Department of State.

-• Secured a unanimous win in the Supreme Court in Bartenwerfer v.
+• Securing a unanimous win in the Supreme Court in Bartenwerfer v.
 Buckley, which held that the fraud exception to discharge under the Bankruptcy Code applies to a debtor’s liability for the actual fraud of a business partner, when the debtor did not personally perpetrate the fraud but is vicariously liable for it under state law.

-• Represented Westinghouse Electric Company in a successful certified interlocutory appeal before the Third Circuit that addressed whether a bankruptcy court can discharge and bar administrative claims that arose after confirmation of a plan, but before the plan became effective.
+• Representing Westinghouse Electric Company in a successful certified interlocutory appeal before the Third Circuit that addressed whether a bankruptcy court can discharge and bar administrative claims that arose after confirmation of a plan, but before the plan became effective.

-• Represented Upsolve, Inc. in the Southern District of New York in obtaining a landmark win in a First Amendment challenge to protect Upsolve’s mission to train non-lawyers to provide limited legal advice to low-income New Yorkers who face debt collection actions.
+• Representing Upsolve, Inc. in the Southern District of New York in obtaining a landmark win in a First Amendment challenge to protect Upsolve’s mission to train non-lawyers to provide limited legal advice to low-income New Yorkers who face debt collection actions.

 • Representing several Rastafarian former inmates in appeals seeking to obtain money damages under the Religious Land Use and Institutionalized Persons Act, when prison officials violated their religious rights by forcibly cutting their dreadlocks.